maxpapa3/Codex_M5Core2_test/README.md

 * `hello_world` - displays a simple "Hello World" message.
 * `imu_display` - reads IMU data (accelerometer, gyroscope and orientation) and shows the values on the screen.
+* `imu_instrument` - plays tones whose frequency depends on changes in the accelerometer data.

 ## Building